 Jesse Gause traveled with Joseph Smith to Missouri and acted as his supporter and scribe for a few months.
 He was called to go back and preach to his former community of Shakers with Zebedee Coltrin in August 1832.
-During that mission, he unsuccessfully tried to persuade his wife to join him in the Mormon faith.
-Less than three weeks into his mission, he left Coltrin and the Church, and was excommunicated on 3 December 1832.
-He was never heard from again.
+During that mission, he unsuccessfully tried to persuade his wife, Minerva Byram, to join him in the faith.
+Less than three weeks into his mission, he left Coltrin and the Church and was excommunicated on 3 December 1832.
+He no longer engaged with the Church.

 In January 1833, Frederick G. Williams was called to replace Jesse Gause as counselor and Oliver Cowdery replaced Gause's name in this revelation with William's.
 Thus, in the first printing, William's name was used and has been ever since.
-Jesse Gause was called and exercised
+Jesse Gause was called but chose to leave the Church.
+The Lord called another to serve, and the work went on.23